rovechkin1/message-sign/README.md

 e.g. a message with nonce N+1 cannot be processed by a network, until a message with nonce N is processed.

 This project uses 100 pre-generated Ethereum keys.
-To simulate computation of pre-signature it hashes message and nonce using keccak256 and uses a private key to sign it.
+To simulate computation of pre-signature [it hashes message and nonce using keccak256 and uses a private key to sign it](https://github.com/rovechkin1/message-sign/blob/11fa9071431d98e6c9e90366a7ab6f6d32916dbc/service/signer/signer.go#L22).

 ## Architecture

 ### Bulding blocks
-To be able to satisfy these requirements, this project uses kubernetes (k8s) as containerization platform with [helm](https://helm.sh/) for packaging.
-Support for these technologies provided by many vendors such as Google Cloud, Digital Ocean and
+The project uses kubernetes (k8s) as containerization platform with [helm](https://helm.sh/) for packaging.
+Support for these technologies is provided by many vendors such as Google Cloud, Digital Ocean and
 Vulr and others.
 Migration between Google Cloud, Digital Ocean and Vultr only requires defining storage types specific for a vendor, otherwise no other changes are required.

 As a data store [mongodb](https://www.mongodb.com/) is chosen.
-It is developer friendly data storage solution with free community edition.
+It is a developer friendly data storage solution with free community edition.
 It is fast, supports transactions and [packaged](https://github.com/bitnami/charts/tree/master/bitnami/mongodb) for k8s deployment.

-A particular advantage of mongodb its support of transaction.
+A particular advantage of mongodb is its support of transaction.
 Its snapshot isolation (which relies on MVCC) fits very well with chosen architecture in this project.
 The signing is performed in parallel batches, selection of records into batches relies on consistent hashing approach, such that when transaction is committed, there is no conflict between updated records, since batches never overlap.

-Snapshot isolation also ensures when new records are inserted, they will not show up in batches which already being signed and will be processed in the next transaction.
+Snapshot isolation also ensures that when new records are inserted, they will not show up in batches which already being signed and will be processed in the next transaction.

 Using transaction is superior approach to using pub-sub queues or message